 If you ever used fiber cables you might have noticed that there is a different connector to transmit and receive traffic.

 If one of the cables (transmit or receive) fails we’ll have a unidirectional link failure and this can cause spanning tree loops.
-There are two protocols that can take care of this problem:
+Two protocols can take care of this problem:

 Let’s start by taking a close look at what will happen if we have a unidirectional link failure:

-Now something goes wrong…the transmit connector on SW2 towards SW3 was eaten by mice failed due to unknown reasons.
-As a result SW3 is not receiving any BPDUs from SW2 but it can still send traffic to SW2.
+Now something went wrong… mice ate the transmit connector on SW2 towards SW3 and failed due to unknown reasons.
+As a result, SW3 is not receiving any BPDUs from SW2, but it can still send traffic to SW2.

 SW1(config)#spanning-tree loopguard default